 The benefits don’t stop there.
 We grew in other ways too.
 The brand exposure and opportunities to connect and learn from event managers have been invaluable.

-This year, we’ll be leading a half-day portfolio planning workshop where you collaborate with your peers as if you were on a team doing an annual event portfolio planning process and analyzing a huge event ROI dataset.
+This year, we’ll be leading a half-day portfolio planning workshop where event managers will collaborate with peers as if they were on an events team together, undertaking an annual event portfolio planning process.
+Participants will work together to analyze a large event dataset, determining how previous years' ROI and inputs should guide strategy for the upcoming year.

 Here at EventGeek, we like to hang out with event managers, especially in-person at live events.
 (Shocking - we know.)
 So when an event pulled together the leaders, movers and shakers of the trade show industry, naturally, we had to be there!